Abidemi and Todd talk about if they are good at saving money.

 People use the phrase 'It's a deal' or 'you have a deal' when they promise to do something for each other.
 Notice the following:

-- I can teach you Spanish is you teach me English.
+- I can teach you Spanish if you teach me English.

 It's a deal.

-- If you show fix my car, I will cook you dinner?
+- If you fix my car, I will cook you dinner?

 You have a deal!

 Hello, and welcome to elllo.
 My name is Todd Beuckens.
 I've been an ESL teacher for 25 years.
 I created elllo to provide teachers and students free audio lessons and learning materials not usually found in commercial textbooks.